Wizards & Children:

 But the first defeat of Lord Voldemort was a helpful interruption.
 By the time he was defeated at Godric’s Hollow, not all of his followers were still whole-hearted in their personal loyalties, regardless of their support for his assumed agenda.
 The 2nd generation DEs had not gone to school with Tom Riddle, and while Lord Voldemort expounded on the issues in exactly the manner they had been brought up to revere, in most cases he did not ever expend the effort necessary to charm them all into the sort of highly personal attachment that had roped in their fathers.
 He saved that sort of treatment for the new recruits which didn’t have a hereditary connection to his organization, or outsiders who could be particularly useful for whatever reason, such as Barty Crouch Jr and, possibly, Severus Snape.

 And, of course Bellatrix, whose devotion was probably an unasked-for gift.
-One which he does not really show that he particularly valued over the course of DHs.
+And one which he does not really show that he particularly valued over the course of DHs.

 I think that had the raid on the DoM not ended in a shambles, and Lucius Malfoy had managed to retain some scrap of his Master’s favor, if Lucius had had anything to say in the matter, there would have been no actual Dark Mark in Draco’s future.
 Or, at least not until there was a new Malfoy grandchild slumbering innocently in his or her cradle.
 I cannot really see Lucius Malfoy regarding the possible extinction of the Malfoy name and honors as an acceptable price to pay for putting Lord Voldemort into power.
 Nor do I get the general impression that the Malfoys invariably marry and start spawning immediately upon finishing Hogwarts.
 Lucius would certainly not have pushed for Draco’s early marriage.